Ibasquare/Cyberwalingalaxia2022/doc/installation/vmsetup.rst

 ######################################################
-Setting Up a VM on Linux/Windows and Mac (intel chips)
+Setting Up a VM on Linux/Windows and Mac (Intel chips)
 ######################################################
 ######################################################